Metric Martyrs: Legal cases

-In 2001 Steve Thoburn, a greengrocer in Sunderland, the main defendant in the original case, was convicted of two offences under the Weights and Measures Act 1985 of using weighing equipment that was not stamped by a Weights and Measures Inspector.
+In 2001 Steve Thoburn, a greengrocer in Sunderland and the lead defendant, was convicted of two offences under the Weights and Measures Act 1985 of using weighing equipment that was not stamped by a Weights and Measures Inspector.
 The stamps had been obliterated because the scales were not capable of weighing in the metric system as well as imperial, and hence were no longer permitted for commercial use.
 He was initially convicted and given a six-month conditional discharge.

-In Thoburn v Sunderland City Council the fines were challenged in court; the verdict was in favour of Sunderland City Council, upholding the imposition of the fines.
-The challenges were made on the grounds that British law does not prohibit the use of imperial units when selling loose goods, but metric units must also be displayed.
+Thoburn, together with the other traders convicted in their own local cases, appealed to the divisional court in the combined case of Thoburn v Sunderland City Council.
+Their argument was that the Weights and Measures Act 1985, by making the pound and the kilogram equally lawful primary units, had impliedly repealed section 2(2) of the European Communities Act 1972 — the provision under which the metric regulations they were prosecuted for breaching had themselves been made.
+If that argument had succeeded, the regulations would have had no lawful basis and the convictions could not stand.

+The court, presided over by Laws LJ, rejected the argument and upheld the convictions.
+In doing so, Laws LJ held that the European Communities Act 1972 was a "constitutional statute" of a kind that could not be impliedly repealed by a later, ordinary Act such as the 1985 Act — only by express words.
+The ruling, though it turned on a case about market-stall scales, is regarded as a significant statement on the hierarchy of statutes in English constitutional law.

-The magistrates' court's decision was upheld on appeal by a divisional court.
-A petition for leave to appeal to the House of Lords was refused, as was an application to the European Court of Human Rights (alleging a breach of the right to a fair trial).
+A petition for leave to appeal to the House of Lords was refused, as was a subsequent application by Thoburn to the European Court of Human Rights alleging a breach of the right to a fair trial.

 Thoburn died of a heart attack in March 2004.

 Colin Hunt, who runs a fruit and veg stall in Hackney, was convicted in 2001 of six offences under the Price Marking Order 1999 for failing to display a unit price per kilogram.

 John Dove, a fishmonger, and Julian Harman, a greengrocer, were also convicted in Cornwall in 2001 of two offences under the Price Marking Order 1999 of failing to display a unit price per kilogram, and of two offences of using a scale that was only capable of weighing in the imperial system.

 Peter Collins, a fruit seller in Sutton who was prosecuted in 2000, was not convicted of any criminal offence.
-Collins appealed to a Magistrates' court to have limits on his street trading licence removed.
-These limits, to which all traders are subject, allowed him to label his goods in imperial quantities only if metric quantities were also displayed no less prominently.
+He instead appealed to a magistrates' court against the conditions attached to his street trading licence, which — as with all such licences — required that imperial quantities be labelled no less prominently than the corresponding metric quantity.